christanplaza/christanplaza/README.md

 ### :octocat: About me
 - 🎖 Completed 3 internships, was awarded Programmer of the Year, and PSITE Academic Excellence in University.
 - 🔭 Currently working on learning Game Development and Machine Learning
-- 🌱 Learning Web Development.
+- 🌱 Learning PWA and NFTs
 - 👯 Let's collaborate on create cool `Web Applications`.
 - 🤔 Need some help with `Machine Learning`.
 - 💬 Ask me about anything really.